GeekTrainer/learn-django/Module4/Module4_Unit4.md

 Template filters are a great way to control how the data appears when requested.

-For example, let's say we have to print out the names of the dog breeds and we want the first letter of every name capitialized.
+For example, let's say we have to print out the names of the dog breeds and we want the first letter of every name capitalized.
 In order to make that happen we would create the below filter.

 ```html
 {{ dog.breed|capfirst}}